-This Q&A is the fourth in a series of profiles of Data Driven Detroit staff members.
+This is the first in a series of profiles of partner organizations using data from Data Driven Detroit to successfully support their work.

 This Q&A is the third in a series of profiles of Data Driven Detroit staff members.